This podcast is available on Apple Podcasts, Stitcher, PlayerFM, iHeartRadio, Libsyn, Spotify, and Amazon Music.

 - Regular exercise and things like yoga with calm, intentional breathing can ground you well

-- Regular meditation will make it much easier for you to transition out of a trigger
+- Regular meditation will make it much easier for you to transition out of chaos

 - Adequate sleep – no surprises there.

 - Side note: High-quality sleep is literally the most beneficial thing you can do for your health.
 I view sleep as my #1 priority, above nutrition and exercise.